jwytam/GettingAndCleaningData/README.md

 * Combine the training and test datasets into one data frame

-* Create a subset of data from the complete dataset to only contain fields related to mean (including mean frequency), standard deviation, the activity and the subject identifier
+* Create a subset of data from the complete dataset to only contain fields related to mean (excluding mean frequency), standard deviation, the activity and the subject identifier

 * Calculate the average for each column grouped by the activity and subject identifier